Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 TRUSTWORTHY

-For more than 30 years, Southern Home Improvement Center has been the licensed and insured roofing company Baton Rouge and Southeast Louisiana homeowners rely on.
-We show up when promised, keep the jobsite clean, and back every project with a written workmanship warranty.
+For more than 30 years, Southern Home Improvement Center has been a licensed and insured contractor trusted by homeowners across Southeast Louisiana and the Mississippi Gulf Coast.
+We show up when promised, protect your property during the job, keep the site clean from start to finish, and back the work with a written workmanship warranty.

 LOCALLY-OWNED